ahmedaljawahiry/aNote/README.md

 #### Tests

 [JUnit5](https://junit.org/junit5/) tests are written for non-activity classes.
-Given the nature of Android code, writing tests without a large amount of mocks was difficult.
 If I take this any further, I'll probably use [Roboelectric](http://robolectric.org) to write tests for activity classes.

 #### Known Issues
 - The action bar currently has no functionality.
 - Two separate grids are used for pins and "other notes".
 If one of the grids is empty, the other doesn't resize to full-screen.
 - App has only been tested on a Pixel 2.
 I have no current plans to adapt the UI for different screen sizes.
 - Would be ideal to have auto-resizable TextViews, so that text fits nicely on the main page.
+- Lock icon sometimes dissapears for notes after scrolling through them.

 ### Play Store

-This app is not available on the Play Store right now.
-I simply don't have enough time to maintain it at a standard I'd be happy with.
+This app is not available on the Play Store.
+I don't have enough time to maintain it at a standard I'd be happy with.